 Audrey and I chatted about what she could write about and I jumped at the chance for her to do an article about introducing your new baby to your dog!

-I’m an animal lover too and I’ve had to deal with my fair share of doggy problems… like solving dog diarrhea issues!
+I’m an animal lover too and I’ve had to deal with my fair share of doggy problems… like dogs running away, solving dog diarrhea issues!
 So I know our furry friends can be challenging, but I also know they are WORTH IT!

 I got my first dog when my eldest son was 8 months old.
 Strider (aka… the best dog in the world!) was 6 months old when we adopted him and he adjusted well to having my son crawling and pull on him.
 Seriously… my son would crawl right over the top of Strider sleeping on the floor!